jenna-anderson/web-sprint-challenge-advanced-react/interview_answers.md

 4. What are the three step of creating a successful test?
 What is done in each phase?
     Arrange: Render element(s) to the DOM.
     Act: Execute specific user action(s).
-    Assert: Check to see if what you expect to see on the screen after the user actions is in fact on the screen.
+    Assert: Check to see if what you expect to see on the screen after the user actions occur is in fact on the screen.